Last Updated on May 4, 2022 by Letícia Melo

 Furthermore, it has one of the lowest costs of living in Europe, much lower than most developed countries.

-At the same time, it is the 4th safest country in the world, according to the Global Peace Index 2021.
+At the same time, it is the 6th safest country in the world, according to the Global Peace Index 2022.

 So where should I move to?

 What we can definitely recommend to you is that you visit Portugal before moving for good.
-Go on a scouting trip to Portugal, explore the cities, see their lifestyles and how you fit into them.
+Go on a scouting trip to Portugal, explore the cities, and see their lifestyles and how you fit into them.
 Then you are more likely to choose the best place to live in Portugal – for yourself.

 When are you coming to Portugal?

 Being among people who came from the same place as you can make you feel at home.
-But if you leave your country to experience other cultures and close yourself in a social circle, it doesn’t seem like you’re doing it right, right?
+But if you leave your country to experience other cultures and close yourself to a social circle, it doesn’t seem like you’re doing it right, right?

 The Portuguese way of life is undoubtedly an ally for your well-being.
 Don’t worry so much about integrating.
 Families of all nationalities adapt to Portugal sooner or later.
 You will be welcomed and will have your place here before you know it.

-So join our community on the All About Portugal For Expats Facebook group.
 And don’t forget that Viv Europe’s team of professionals also provides relocation assistance to Portugal.
-Let’s make your Portugal plan a reality.
+Book a consultation and let’s make your Portugal plan a reality!